bbc/newslabs-io/README.md

 - You should be able to open the application in the browser: http://localhost:8080
 - The "Submissions" tab should show three submissions like the following screenshot:
 ![Submissions](submissions.png)
+- Note there is no Hot Module Reload - when editing the client app, webpack will recompile on save, but in order to see the changes in the browser, a manual reload is required.

 If you get stuck with any of the above, please reach out to [coding-exercises@bbcnewslabs.co.uk](mailto:coding-exercises@bbcnewslabs.co.uk) with the position you're applying for and the issue you're having.
+In interview, we want to use your machine.
+We will be using Zoom and the screen share functionality, which works best with the app installed.
+Please get in touch if that is not possible.
+Please familiarise yourself with a drawing tool to touch on architecture diagram during the interview.
+Popular and free online ones are excalidraw, draw.io or Google Draw (the latter requires a Google Account).

 ## Used Libraries
 ### Serverside